 Once they have completed the ones digits of the four and five times tables, draw everyone together again and ask whether they notice any patterns.
 Invite them to talk to a partner about their noticings, and then encourage everyone to share them with the whole group.
 Say that mathematicians aren't satisfied with noticing patterns, although that is a great start, we want to know why the patterns occur.
 Set the class off again, inviting them to choose a pattern they have noticed and try to explain why it occurs.

 As they work in pairs, listen out for those children who are drawing on what they know about the number system to explain a noticing.
 You could warn a few pairs that you'd like them to share their explanations with the whole class in the final plenary.

 If you are able, you could extend this task further to look at the zero, one, six, seven, eight, nine and tens times tables, as is suggested.

-Suggest using a standard $10 \times 10$ 'table-square' to help with the tables.
-If even this is proving difficult, start by using a $10 \times 10$ 'table-square' [such as this one] that can be written on and crossing out the tens figures.
-The resulting unit-numbers can then be transferred to a plain sheet of squared paper.
+Some learners will find it helpful to use a standard $10 \times 10$ 'table-square' to help with the tables.
+The resulting ones-numbers can then be transferred to a plain sheet of squared paper.
 This ready-made sheet might help.